araobp/sveltekit-ai/README.md

 # Learning SvelteKit

-I've been building a generative AI app at work with Vanilla JS, but the code's getting really bloated and hard to manage.

-So, I've started learning SvelteKit to fix that.
 SvelteKit looks like the easiest JavaScript framework to pick up, so I'm going to learn it.

 ## App